NickCodes-prog/NickCodes-prog/README.md

 - 👋 Hi, I’m @NickCodes-prog
 - 👀 I’m interested in ...
-Hacking/programação
+Hacking/programming
 - 🌱 I’m currently learning ...
-Html
+Html, CSS, C and C++.
 - 💞️ I’m looking to collaborate on ...
-Muitas coisas
-- 📫 How to reach me ... discord: Mozart#9302
+- 📫 How to reach me ... discord: Koenigkann